karetkaz/Cmpl/extras/docs/401 - Variables.md

 A [Variable](https://en.wikipedia.org/wiki/Variable_(computer_science)) is
 a symbolic name associated with a value, this value may be changed at runtime.

-### Constant variables

-Variables marked with the `const` attribute may be assigned only at initialization.

 ### Static variables

 Variables marked with the `static` attribute will point to the same global memory.